Wealthsimple Trade Review 2025

 Wealthsimple Trade Review Summary:

-Wealthsimple Self-Directed Investing (previously known as Wealthsimple Trade) is the one of the main platforms within the Wealthsimple suite of financial products.
-For a comprehensive look at the broader Wealthsimple universe, including its original robo-advisor service and other features, check out my full Wealthsimple Review.
+Wealthsimple Self-Directed Investing, formerly known as Wealthsimple Trade, is one of the core offerings within the broader Wealthsimple ecosystem.
+If you’re looking for a full overview of everything Wealthsimple provides, including its original robo advisor and other key features, you can check out my comprehensive Wealthsimple Review.

-In this Wealthsimple Trade review, we’ll dive into why the platform is free to use, the types of investments it supports, and how the mobile app performs.
+In this Wealthsimple Self-Directed Investing review, we’ll explore what makes the platform “free,” the types of investments it supports, and how the mobile experience measures up.

 Pros